-- A rear end collision by a moving truck resulted in a herniated disc and extended pain management to deal with the injuries.
+- A rear-end collision caused by a moving truck resulted in a herniated disc injury that required extended pain management to deal with the injuries.

 - A moving truck burst into flames after it crashed into an overpass pillar on I-95.
-Florida Highway Patrol said two people were inside of the truck at the time of the crash.
-Both the passenger and the driver were killed in the crash.
+Two people were inside the truck at the time of the crash and, unfortunately, both the passenger and the driver were killed.

-- A moving truck driven recklessly after hours caused an accident and serious injury.
+- A moving truck whose reckless driver didn't respect his hours of service caused an accident and serious injury.

 Injuries that may be sustained by victims in a moving van accident can include:

 Even though financial compensation cannot repair the injuries or make the pain disappear, it can be helpful in obtaining money to cover: